wrkzcoin/wrkzcoin/scripts/docker/README.md

 | `mobile`  | `pluton-mobile-android-<appversion>[-debug].apk` / `.aab` | Flutter Android + `libwallet_capi.so` per ABI, release and debug |
 | `apps`    | all three                                       |                                                   |

-Windows and macOS desktop builds and iOS are **not** possible from this image:
-`flutter build windows` needs MSVC on Windows and the Apple targets need Xcode on macOS.
+The *wallet applications* for Windows and macOS, and iOS, are **not** possible from this image: `flutter build windows` needs MSVC on Windows and the Apple targets need Xcode on macOS.
+(The `macos` CLI target above is unaffected — it cross-builds command-line executables, not a Flutter bundle.)
 Only the Windows `wallet_capi.dll` cross-builds, with `scripts/cross-build-windows-wallet-lib.sh`.

 `<version>` is `MAJOR.MINOR.REV.BUILD` from `src/config/version.h.in`